Satoshi-Engineering/tipcards/README.md

   - `LNBITS_INVOICE_READ_KEY` paste from your lnbits wallet: get this from https://legend.lnbits.com/wallet and clicking on "API info"
   - `LNBITS_ADMIN_KEY` paste from your lnbits wallet: get this from https://legend.lnbits.com/wallet and clicking on "API info"
 * You can look up additional optional variables in `.env.example`

+#### Custom Env File

+Per default the backend loads the `backend/.env` file.
+If you need different setups locally (e.g. one for development and one for running integration tests) you can load a different one by adding a commandline argument.
+For running the backend you can use `npm run backend-dev -- --env=test`.
+You can also add the parameter to all other commands (cli, integration test, etc.).

 ### Frontend